Ezekiel 39 – The Disposal of Gog and the Cleansing of Israel

 a.
 I will set My glory among the nations: The amazing restoration described generally in Ezekiel 34 through 39 was focused on Israel, but never limited to them.
 God’s intention was also to set His glory among the nations.
 He would do this through the execution of His judgment.

 c.
-The Gentiles shall know that the house of Israel went into captivity for their iniquity: The nations would know that Israel’s suffering was never because God was unable to help them, that Yahweh was only a weak or local deity.
+The Gentiles shall know that the house of Israel went into captivity for their iniquity: The nations would know that Israel’s suffering was never because God was unable to help them.
+They would see that Yahweh was not a weak god or mere local deity.
 They would know that Yahweh Himself directed ancient Israel’s suffering.
-It was because of their sin and unfaithfulness that He hid His face from them.
+The calamity came upon the house of Israel because of their sin and unfaithfulness.
+That was why Yahweh hid His face from them.

 i.
 “The sottish heathen thought meanly of the God of Israel, and reckoned they came into captivity because the people of some greater god had by the power of their god prevailed against Israel’s God and his people; but by this overthrow given to Gog, they shall see it was not impotence in Israel’s God, but iniquity in Israel’s people, that brought them into captivity.”
 (Poole)

 2. (25-29) God in fellowship with His restored people.